 The process of quality management is guided by documents such as manuals, guidelines, policies, work-aids, procedures, forms, and templates.
-All stakeholders, whether employees, management, or the supply chain agents, strive to maintain quality by adhering to the standards, specifications or instructions in such documents.
+All stakeholders, whether employees, management, or supply chain agents, strive to maintain quality by adhering to the standards, specifications or instructions in such documents.
 However, these documents are far from being static.
 These are living documents that once generated, grow, get modified continually, are shared, retracted, and retired.
 With multiple authorities controlling the information in a document and deciding who all it is shared with, there is enormous scope for errors and miscommunication.
-That is why, Document Control solution is considered one of the core solutions in any quality management software suite.
+That is why Document Management Solution is considered one of the core solutions in any quality management software suite.

 Good documentation means good business

 All businesses of all sizes, whether knowingly or unknowingly, engage in Document Control.
 However, the complexity of this process varies.
 Imagine a manufacturing plant with hundreds of workers, scores of processes, a variety of material and parts, and of course, the associated supply chain.
 For such an organization to remain compliant, all employees and the extended supply chain must have access to the latest information in the form of policies, procedures, work instructions, work aids, forms, and templates.
 Every time a document is updated, all stakeholders must be made aware of the changes.
 Evidently, the potential for errors and miscommunication is staggering!